 The logger also helps automate the process of archiving and reporting data.
 Operators can simply offload the logger data to an office or laptop computer and create detailed graphs or tables with the click of a mouse button.
 The charts can be printed easily for documentation purposes while the electronic data is archived.

 “The graphs may only get looked at once every five years by the state when we’re going for our Water Management Act renewal, but it is data that we have to keep,” said Rich.
 “Someone can walk through the door any day and say they would like to see those records.
 Being able to document levels is critical, and while electronic data is not necessarily a requirement, agencies in general are much more comfortable with the data being electronic.”

 “This was important to us because at the bottom of the well there’s a screen, and if the production exceeds X gallons per minute in that well, it’s just a matter of time before that screen starts to clog.
 A clog will cause production to lower, and this will result in increased drawdown of the well.
-So, we’re using the water level logger as a diagnostic tool that will help us know when the screen needs to be cleaned.”
+So, we’re using the water level logger as a diagnostic tool that helps us know when the screen needs to be cleaned.”

-Rich currently has a new pumping station going online, and a bid out for some new wells, which he plans to continuously monitor with data loggers.
-He feels the loggers have been a great asset in terms of reducing the district’s workload, as well as increasing the overall accuracy and reliability of the data collected.
+Rich currently has a new pumping station going online, and a bid out for some new wells, which he plans to continuously monitor with HOBO data loggers.
+He says the loggers have been a great asset in terms of reducing the district’s workload, as well as increasing the overall accuracy and reliability of the data collected.

 He adds, “There are so many things we’re required to do by the state, and the town is still exploding with areas wanting public water.
 If we can offload tasks like water level monitoring onto a sensor, there’s an enormous amount of time and money we can save in the long run.”